besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuessearch.md

  Text query to search venues with a matching venue name (e.g. Whole Foods), or venue type (e.g. restaurants), and location (e.g. neighborhood, city, state or country).
 Max length `128` characters.
 You can use natural language to automatically add venue filters.
 See [Natural Language in a search query](#natural-language-in-the-search-query-as-filters)
  &nbsp;
 - **num** `int` <span style="color:blue">OPTIONAL</span>
-Maximum number of search results, with increments of 20 venues, and a range from `20` to `200`.
+Maximum number of search results, with increments of 20 venues, and a range from `20` to `60`.
 The default number is `20`.
 API credits for this endpoint are counted per `20` search results.
-The search time grows linearly with the number of requested numbers (see also parameter `fast`).
+The search time grows linearly with the number of requested numbers.
 &nbsp;
 - **format** `string` <span style="color:blue">OPTIONAL</span>
 Format for the foot traffic forecast of `venue_foot_traffic_forecast` returned in the final search results (if the venue has foot traffic data available).
 Choices are: `none, raw, all`.
 Choosing `raw` will only return the hourly foot traffic percentages for every day of the week (default). `all` will return the raw data including all foot traffic analyses, similar to the 'New Foot Traffic Forecast' and 'Query Week' response format.
 Select `None` skip the foot traffic data in the response to reduce the response size and increase the performance (e.g. if you use the foot traffic filter endpoint after this).